SystemsApproach/5G/disaggregate.rst

     :width: 450px
     :align: center

-    Figure 5.5: Scheduler allocating resource blocks to UEs.
+    Scheduler allocating resource blocks to UEs.

 While in principle one could define an uber scheduler that takes dozens of different factors into account, the key to network slicing is to add a layer of indirection.
-As shown in :ref:`Figure 5.6 <fig-hypervisor>`, the idea is to perform a second mapping of Virtual RBs to Physical RBs.
+As shown in :numref:`Figure %s <fig-hypervisor>`, the idea is to perform a second mapping of Virtual RBs to Physical RBs.
 This sort of virtualization is common in resource allocators throughout computing systems because we want to separate how